-Utah Masters in Curriculum & Instruction Programs
+Masters in Curriculum & Instruction Programs in Utah

 What is a Masters in Curriculum and Instruction?Masters in Curriculum and Instruction programs focus on two main things, the development and delivery of instructional materials.
 Some programs also highlight teacher education.
 Students study current trends and methods of educating.
 They also learn to use educational research to improve their teaching practice and use new methods of classroom management.
 A Masters in Curriculum and Instruction stress’ curriculum theory, research and implementation as a concentration within education.
 Students may be either current or aspiring educators, or interested in educational leadership.

 Why Consider a Masters in Curriculum and Instruction?Masters in Curriculum and Instruction programs stress instructional design.
 This is an area important to dedicated educators who are concerned about student achievement and how to motivate their students to perform better.
 With a keen understanding of the learning process, teachers are better equipped to help students to understand what they are being taught.
 Curriculum and Instruction Masters programs advance the ability to design course materials for a specific student population.
 They may also highlight a content element or look for a program that focuses on a subject.
 Stem education is one example.

 About Instructional CoordinatorsThe Masters degree in Curriculum and Instruction might be a door opener, especially for those who aspire to pursue a career as instructional coordinators.
 Instructional Coordinators are often educators who have moved into school administration.
 They help develop curriculum and work with teachers and administrators to improve instruction.
 They synchronize educational content and manage teaching standards.i

 DID YOU KNOW?
 Instructional coordinators need a Master’s degree and related work experience to pursue entry-level career positions.ii

 Masters in Curriculum and Instruction: EssentialsMasters in Curriculum and Instruction programs may require completing 30 to 39 credits.
 That is roughly two years of full-time study beyond the Bachelor’s degree.
 There are several degree tracks to consider aside from the Master of Education (MEd).
 These include the Master of Arts (MA) or Master of Science (MS) in Education.
 And the Master of Arts in Teaching (MAT).

 Admission RequirementsAs with program length and credit stacks, admissions to Curriculum and Instruction Masters programs vary.
 Applicants commonly have a Bachelor’s degree, earned at an accredited college.
 Some programs also ask prospective students to have previous teaching experience.
 They may also need a current teaching license.
 Minimum GPA or GRE scores may also be necessary.
 This is up to each school.

-Curriculum and Instructional design courses differ between schools.
+Curriculum and Instructional Design CoursesCurriculum and Instructional design courses differ between schools.
 As a student, you should look for a syllabus that teaches you what you hope to teach others.
 Aside from instructional material design, some of the courses you might find in a Curriculum and Instruction Masters program could include the following topics:

 - Emerging technologies